 Audio Content.
 Podcasts and other audio content can also appear on blogs.
 Again, the text might offer a transcript of the audio.

 The course will give tips and encourage you to experiment with different types of content to see what works best for you.
-(This is where I will be learning alongside you as i am very nervous of video but want to give it a go in a safe environment).
+(This is where I will be learning alongside you as I am very nervous of video but want to give it a go in a safe environment).

 So that is my plan for early 2017, and the biggest part of the plan is that I want to learn practice and grow alongside you!
 So because I am the student as well as the master, I want to make this course super affordable and fun, so that lots of you who are not yet making any income from your blog will want to join me on this voyage of discovery.

-If you would like to join me on my blogging bootcamp, then please sign up here.
+If you would like to join me on my blogging bootcamp, then please sign up below.
 The cost is £25, which includes 12 weekly lessons (with feedback if you submit your homework to the group) plus lifetime access to the Facebook group where we are all sharing and helping each other.